wp-plugins/wpi-designer-button-shortcode/readme.txt

 *  Shortcode looks like [wpi_designer_button id=256]
 *  You can use the shortcode even without creating the button or style.
 *  User can also generate shortcode directly inside wordpress visual editor( TinyMCE).
-*  Please read plugin's documentation before creating any style or button.
+*  Please read plugin's <a href="http://wooprali.prali.in/category/help/wpi-designer-button-shortcode/" target="_blank">documentation </a> before creating any style or button.
 Its a best practice to read documentation first.
 *  Note:: In next version we will add more icons in icons collection.